DoddiC/NBADrafts/README.md

 # What Makes a Top 10 NBA Draft Pick?
 **Analyzing Player Attributes from Top 10 NBA First Round Draft Picks**

-Authors: Matthew Muccio, William Miller
+Author: Chidvi Doddi

 ## Project Abstract

 Every June, the National Basketball Association (NBA) holds a draft, where each of the thirty teams have an oppurtunity to select two top prospects to join their organization.
 With only two rounds in the draft - and only two chances per team - it is crucial that a team does proper research, scouting, and analysis to ensure that their draft picks have a significant impact on their odds at winning a championship.

-Using the NBA data API for all players currently in the league, we will examine top 10 draft picks and see how they compare to all players in the league.
-Then we will make use of various individual player attributes to determine what properties correlate to top NBA draft picks.
-After having read through our data analysis, we hope that you will understand the importance of research and scouting that NBA teams undergo in selecting top draft picks.
+Using the NBA data API for all players currently in the league, I will examine top 10 draft picks and see how they compare to all players in the league.
+Then, I will make use of various individual player attributes to determine what properties correlate to top NBA draft picks.
+After having read through our data analysis, I hope that you will understand the importance of research and scouting that NBA teams undergo in selecting top draft picks.

 ## Project Outline